kellenschmidt/Personal-website-V2/README.md

 https://kellenschmidt.com

-Personal website of Kellen Schmidt made to demonstrate his abilities as well as show his work experience and portfolio of projects.
+Personal website of Kellen Schmidt written completely from scratch and designed to illustrate his abilities, work experience, and portfolio of projects.

-The site was written completely from scratch by Kellen in his freetime

 ## Tools used
 ### Bootstrap 4